elc64/sendEmail/README.md

 ------------
 Contributors
 ------------

+  Goran Katavić (v1.56.2)
+   - Added support for Delivery Status Notification (DSN)

+  Artur Pędziwilk (v1.56.1)
+   - TLS 1.2 patch

+  Starting from version v1.56.1 and higher, this is a fork of the application by Goran Katavić.

+  From Brandom Zehm, the creator of sendEmail:
-Many thanks go to the people who have submitted ideas and patches.
+   - Many thanks go to the people who have submitted ideas and patches.
      I know I've forgotten to mention everyone who's helped with sendEmail, but here is a small list.
 Please let me know if you feel your name should be here!

   v1.56
    - Several people submitted fixes for the authentication bug.